Most 3D games and almost all 2D games won’t make you better because they will be misleading – they will make you worse with most real guns.

 Good luck with all that.

-We put the gun controlleror a , and we render that same gun in the game so that what you see in the game is what the gun controller is like on your shoulder or in your hand.
-And what you see in the sight picture is the same as what you see in real shooting, , binocular vision and correct head position in relation to the gun.
+We put the gun controller onto a real gun or a weighted replica gun, and we render that same gun in the game so that what you see in the game is what the gun controller is like on your shoulder or in your hand.
+And what you see in the sight picture is the same as what you see in real shooting, with correct eye-dominance, binocular vision and correct head position in relation to the gun.
 The sight picture, trajectories, ballistics, etc. are empirically derived and true to scale.
 You play the game, then you go to the range.

 This can only be done effectively in 3D, ie. in virtual reality, where both the user’s head position in relation to the gun controller and the gun controller’s position is tracked and accurately represented stereoscopically in the VR scene.
 You know, like in CLAZER